robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 🌿 The quiet rule you’ve just discovered

-> One physical system per metaphor.
+🌿 The quiet rule you’ve just discovered: One physical system per metaphor.
 If you stay inside it and trust it, it deepens.
 If you switch systems, even to something vivid, it dilutes.

 ---